wxllow/applemusicrp/README.md

 A simple and light-weight menu bar application providing Discord Rich Presence support for Apple Music/iTunes (macOS 10.15 or newer only for now)

+## Hightlights
+- Light-weight (Uses only 0.4% CPU and less than 40MB of memory on 2020 M1 Macbook Air)
+- Easy to install/use, all you need to do is run the app, no configuration required!

 ## Usage

 - Download the latest version (in Releases), double click it, and move the .app "file" to your Applications folder (or wherever you wish.)